 All file system-modifying requests have the potential to be required for server state recovery (replay) in case of a server failure.
 Replies that have an assigned transaction number that is higher than the last committed transaction number received in any reply from each server are preserved for later replay in a per-server replay list.
-As each reply is received from the server, it is checked to see if it has a higher last committed transaction number that now have a lower transaction number can safely be removed from the replay list.
+As each reply is received from the server, it is checked to see if it has a higher last committed transaction number than the previous highest last committed number.
+Most requests that now have a lower transaction number can safely be removed from the replay list.
 One exception to this rule is for open requests, which need to be saved for replay until the file is closed so that the MDS can properly reference count open-unlinked files.